Pain sufferers spend a lot of time researching different options for pain relief and pain management – with varying results.

 Why Chiropractic is Popular for Pain Treatment

-Chiropractic therapy popular primarily for two big reasons: it is a cost-effective, safe alternative to other forms of treatment for chronic pain and it experiences a high rate of client satisfaction.
+Chiropractic therapy is popular primarily for two big reasons: it is a cost-effective, safe alternative to other forms of treatment for chronic pain and it experiences a high rate of client satisfaction.
 Many pain sufferers do not want to use medication or undergo surgery.
-Spinal manipulation has been deemed an effective treatment for lower back pain, and has been proven to reduce pain, advance physical therapy progress and decrease reliance on potentially addictive and harmful pain medications.
-The Agency for Health Care Policy and Research recommends chiropractic care as a first line treatment for acute low back pain in adults.
+Spinal manipulation has been deemed an effective treatment for lower back pain and has been proven to reduce pain, advance physical therapy progress and decrease reliance on potentially addictive and harmful pain medications.
+The Agency for Health Care Policy and Research recommends chiropractic care as a first-line treatment for acute low back pain in adults.

 The Benefits Experienced By Some Chiropractic Patients